Your search resulted in 76 "Community Service Provider" jobs in Albany, NY. Save Job SearchSave SearchSave Job Search: Community Service Provider

 Description

-Licensed Social Workers or Mental Health professionals are eligible for $7500 signing bonus!
+Licensed candidates are eligible for a $7500 signing bonus!

 As a Foster Clinician, you will provide clinical services to children in foster care and support foster families, and families within the foster care system.
 The Therapeutic Foster Family Program provides foster and pre-adoptive foster homes for abused and neglected children from birth through age 21.
 Each foster parent receives intensive training and ongoing professional support to promote a positive, successful experience.
-You will report to the Clinical Supervisor and will work a combination of on-site and remote with travel to client's homes required.
-This is a Monday - Friday position with some evening hours required to support client needs.
+You will report to the Clinical Supervisor and you will work onsite.

 Responsibilities: